 Each case is unique, as are the circumstances surrounding them.
 Adultery can have a significant impact on a divorce settlement, or it can be very minimal.
 You need a qualified attorney on your side to help you with every step of the divorce process.

-Give Angela Frazier a call for your free case evaluation and consultation.
+Give Angela Frazier a call for your case evaluation and consultation.